- Sport & Abenteuer Reisen

 The trip starts in Delhi with arrival at Indira Gandhi Airport.
 You are welcome to arrive one day/night earlier.
 For an extra charge of 70 €/person we organize an overnight stay in a double room near the airport with transfers.

 Departure from evening/night on last travel day from Delhi Indira Gandhi Airport.

 To the region

 We are located in the middle of the Himalayas in the Federal District of Himachal Pradesh and in Ladakh.

-While the green Kullu valley, from where our tour starts, is relatively densely populated by predominantly Hindus, it is getting drier, higher and lonelier towards the direction of Lahaul and Ladakh.
+While the green Kullu valley, from where our tour starts, is relatively densely populated by predominantly Hindus, it is getting drier, higher and loneier in the direction of Lahaul and Ladakh.
 The people in the high mountain desert are predominantly Buddhist and there are countless ancient monasteries that invite you to visit.